HYPERNETS/hypernets_processor/docs/sphinx/content/developers/software_design.rst

 The network processing is done centrally on the LANDHYPERNET and WATERHYPERNET servers, through a command line interface, which continuously checks for new data, and processes it as soon as it comes in.
-The hypernets_processor takes the data from acquisition (raw data) to application of calibration and quality controls, computation of correction factors (e.g., air-water interface reflectance correction for water processing), temporal interpolation to coincident timestamps, processing to surface reflectance and averaging per series.
+The hypernets_processor takes the data from acquisition (raw data) to application of calibration and quality controls, computation of correction factors (e.g. air-water interface reflectance correction for water processing), temporal interpolation to coincident timestamps, processing to surface reflectance and averaging per series.
 A diagram showing the design for the network processing is provided in the Figure below.